apache/arrow/docs/source/python/timestamps.rst

     |2019-01-01 00:00:00|2019-01-01 08:00:00|
     +-------------------+-------------------+

-Note that conversion of the aware timezone is shifted to reflect the time assuming UTC.
+Note that conversion of the aware timestamp is shifted to reflect the time assuming UTC (it represents the same instant in time).

-Spark to Pandas
+Pandas to Spark
 ~~~~~~~~~~~~~~~

-Now if the the session timezone to US Pacific Time (PST):
+Now if the session time zone is set to US Pacific Time (PST) we don't
+see any shift in the display of the aware time zone (it
+still represents the same instant in time):

 ::